 What are Orthotics?

 Orthotics are medically prescribed foot devices that fit inside your shoes to help stabilize and correct poor foot posture.
-The devices are custom made and specifically designed to realign the foot structures into their correct position.
+They are custom made and specifically designed to help realign the foot structures into their correct position.
 Walking and standing with the feet, legs, hips, and spine constantly out of alignment can contribute to back pain.
 Orthotics provide stability for the foot and corrects injury-causing imbalances.
 They help reduce the stress and strain put on our feet, legs, knees and lower back.

 Faulty foot mechanics can result in long- term damage not only to your feet, but also to other structural and muscular components of the body.
 Orthotics can theoretically help patients with back pain as it can help realign how the feet articulate themselves on the ground, which in turn can affect the body’s entire overall posture and gait.